ArnoVdH/photoblog/content/blog/2019/childfree.md

 It's not just caring for a child, but also being responsible for the fact of its existence, it's experiences, anxieties, etc.

 Life is at best morally neutral.

+The horrors of life.

+I'm not an antinatalist.

 ### Reasons for having children